View on GitHub

 2. Be written in Markdown

-3. Be accessible via link from Notion
+3. Be accessible via link from knowledge management systems

 4. Be stored in top-level /docs directory